Chart Your Course and the Future of the Maine Island Trail

 – Increase current income for the donor or others

-– Reduce the donor’s income or capital gains tax
+– Reduce the donor’s capital gains or income tax

 – Pass assets to beneficiaries at a reduced tax cost